 - Thin mucus

 - Ease your cough

 This herb has been used for thousands of years for various medicinal reasons.
-Some early, small studies have found that ginseng might have promise in treating COPD symptoms.
+Some early, small studies found that ginseng might have promise in treating COPD symptoms.

 Some people take this as a supplement to help ward off or ease cold symptoms.
-Research shows that taking it once you have a cold won’t do much to shorten it.
+Research shows that taking it after you have a cold won’t do much to shorten it.
 But taking echinacea while you’re well may help keep you from getting sick.

 Some research shows that taking echinacea along with other supplements, such as zinc, selenium, and vitamin C, may ease cold symptoms.
 That, in turn, may help with flare-ups.
 But echinacea hasn’t been specifically studied for COPD.